UMich-CURLY/NeuralBKI/README.md

 | Test | Da.-kNN      | 82.4 | 26.0 | 34.6 | 21.6 | 18.3 | 6.7  | 2.7  | 0.5 | 91.8 | 65.0 | 75.1 | 27.7 | 87.4 | 58.6 | 80.5 | 55.1 | 64.8 | 47.9 | 55.9 | 47.5 |
 |   | S-BKI        | 83.8 | 30.6 | 43.0 | 26.0 | 19.6 | 8.5  | 3.4  | 0.0 | 92.6 | 65.3 | 77.4 | 30.1 | 89.7 | 63.7 | 83.4 | 64.3 | 67.4 | 58.6 | 67.1 | 51.3 |
 |   | ConvBKI Com. | 83.8 | 32.2 | 43.8 | 29.8 | 23.2 | 8.3  | 3.1  | 0.0 | 91.4 | 62.6 | 75.2 | 27.5 | 89.1 | 61.6 | 81.6 | 62.5 | 65.2 | 53.9 | 63.0 | 50.4 |

+Note that for SemanticKITTI, results vary significantly (4%) if using the training or validation set.
+This occurs because the network has very limited error on the training set, so the optimal solution is no kernel inference, i.e. reverting to the semantic counting sensor model.
+For our experiments on Semantic KITI, we overfit to the validation set, and measure a significant improvement on the test set as a result.
+This is different from KITTI Odometry, which is trained on the training set, as the neural network produces lots of noise.
+An interesting extension is studying training approaches such as witholding some input so spatial smoothing is more beneficial, something we found effective in preliminary experiments.

 #### Qualitative
 * Example map produced by ConvBKI Compound on the validation set of Semantic KITTI.
 Filtering out voxels with high variance improves the visual quality of the robotic map.